Carreau/ipython-wiki/IPEP-11:-Tab-Completion-System-Refactor.md

 ```

 ### Proposal :: Changes to Messaging Protocol
 In order to provide the 'kind' information about each of the completions to rich frontends, the messaging protocol needs to be extended.
-The current messaging protocol for completions is described here: http://ipython.org/ipython-doc/dev/development/messaging.html#complete.
+The current messaging protocol for completions is described [here](http://ipython.org/ipython-doc/dev/development/messaging.html#complete).
 The `complete_reply` message type
 will need to be extended to return not just a list of matches, but a dict mapping strings ('kind') to lists of strings (the matches).
 This follows from the return type of `CompletionManager.complete()`.

 Furthermore, the specification of the `complete_request` message type needs to change, in order to really maintain kernel and language agnosticism in the frontend.
 By providing `text` and `line` in addition to `block`, the current messaging spec requires frontends to split the cell on newlines and, problematically, to split the last line on a set of python delimiters, such that `text` is assigned to be the last element of the line after splitting on these delimiters.
 This is problematic because it leaks python semantics into the frontend.
 A native Ruby, R, or Matlab kernel might use different delimiters (e.g. the dollar sign in R), and it should not be the place of the frontend to perform preprocessing on the block of text which is actually language specific and really best left for the kernel.